Cyberbullying & Suicide: Why Cyberbullying Cause Suicidal Deaths?

 There is no need to jailbreak your child’s phone.
 Just ensure that you have properly installed the App on your phone then you can comfortably make all the settings from your end.

 Your child’s safety will be increased to a hundred folds.
 And whenever there is an inappropriate message or photo that is sent to your child’s phone, you will instantly get an alert.
 By this, you can act promptly and in a good time.

-Many cases continue to rise of suicide due to cyberbullying.
+Many cases continue to rise in suicide due to cyberbullying.
 It is, therefore, necessary for parents to take control over the lives of their children.
 As a parent, ensure you are vigilant about your child’s behaviors.
 It is only by taking stern action that you can be able to save a life.
 Otherwise, many children turn to online sources for information.
-You can use third party tools like FamiSafe to help you get alerts whenever your child is experiencing un usual texts or emails.
+You can use third-party tools like FamiSafe to help you get alerts whenever your child is experiencing unusual texts or emails.